 Nik Erik Neubauer (1994) is a visual artist and photographer from Ljubljana.
-In his work, he deals with the intimate social issues of our everyday life through a contemporary documentary approach.
-He graduated in photography at VIST - Faculty of Applied Sciences in 2017 and obtained his Master’s degree in photography at the Academy of Fine Arts and Design in 2021.
-In 2021, he was nominated for the Leica Oskar Barnack Newcomer Award and GUP Magazine named him among the most promising European photographers.
-His photobook You Always Cry Twice When You Go to the South was selected for PhotobookWeek in Aarhus.
-The same year he was awarded a Watchdog award by the Slovenian Association of Journalists for his long-term project of covering anti-government protests in Slovenia.
-In 2022 he became one of the winners of the Belfast Photo Festival in the photobook section.
-In 2023 he was nominated for OHO Award, the main national award for young visual artists in Slovenia.
-His second photobook Where’s the Afters?, published by the National Museum of Contemporary History, was shortlisted at Rencontres d’Arles Book Awards.
-Since 2024 the book has also been available in Printed Matter Inc., NYC.
-In 2025 he won second place in Life category at Sarajevo Photo Festival.
-He became the co-founder and editor of Henrik - Journal of Contemporary Photography.
+His work explores intimate social themes through a contemporary documentary approach.
+He graduated in photography from VIST – Faculty of Applied Sciences in 2017 and obtained his Master’s degree from the Academy of Fine Arts and Design in 2021.
+That same year, he was nominated for the Leica Oskar Barnack Newcomer Award, and GUP Magazine listed him among the most promising European photographers.
+In 2021, he was also awarded the Watchdog Award by the Slovenian Association of Journalists for his long-term coverage of anti-government protests in Slovenia.

 Represented by Galerija Fotografija